New Guide! Kiwi's compare Best Life Insurance Companies

 |Claims Paid 2018:||?|

-The data above was acquired from each insurer’s website on the 10 November 2019.
+The data above was acquired from each insurer’s website, FCA, Annual Statements and industry knowledge on the 21 February 2020.

 1. Proven Top Credit Rating and Ability to Pay Claims